shopware/shopware/src/Docs/_new/2-internals/1-core/60-rule-system/__categoryInfo.md

 ### Connection to the System

-Following the Shopware Platforms data driven approach the rule objects are stored to the [database](./../10-erd/erd-shopware-core-content-rule.md) and used to trigger behaviour in the cart through the associations present.
+Following Shopware 6s data driven approach the rule objects are stored to the [database](./../10-erd/erd-shopware-core-content-rule.md) and used to trigger behaviour in the cart through the associations present.

 For more insights on the rule validation take a look at the [cart documentation](./../50-checkout-process/10-cart.md)